How to Set Realistic Employee Training Objectives (2023)

 3. Create SMART Objectives

-You should create training objectives for your employees based on the SMART framework.
+You should create training objectives for your employees based on the SMART goals framework.

 This framework states that the objectives should be Specific, Measurable, Attainable, Relevant, and Time-bound.